Truong0905/learning-path/Embeded_Linux/Embeded_Linux.md

 	• u-boot.map: This is the symbol table
 	• u-boot.bin: This is U-Boot in raw binary format, suitable for running on your device
 	• u-boot.img: This is u-boot.bin with a U-Boot header added, suitable for uploading to a running copy of U-Boot
-	• u-boot.srec: This is U-Boot in Motorola srec format, suitable fortransferring over a serial connection
+	• u-boot.srec: This is U-Boot in Motorola srec format, suitable for transferring over a serial connection

 After that
 - cp MLO u-boot.img /media/truonglv/BOOT/